ixofoundation/mongo-claim-store/README.md

 # Claim Store

-Runs a small microservice in docker to store claim data and returns a uri to that claim data so that it can be retrieved.
+Runs a small microservice in docker to store claim data and returns a link to that claim data so that it can be retrieved later.
 Claim data cannot be deleted or updated.

 ## Setup
 Install node modules